 Attorneys for Restraining Orders in King County, Washington

-The attorneys at Law Offices of Shana E. Thompson represent clients throughout King County who wish to file a restraining order.
+The attorneys at Law Offices of Shana E. Thompson represent clients throughout King County and Snohomish County who wish to file a restraining order.
 We also represent a man or woman who is served with a restraining order and wishes to contest the action because the allegations are false, exaggerated, or legally insufficient.

 If the respondent does not agree with the requests in the motion for a restraining order, that person can hire an attorney to help them file a form FL All Family 135 Declaration that explains why the court should not approve the requests.